sumcoinlabs/nn17/doc/shared-libraries.md

 Shared Libraries
 ================

-## sumcoinconsensus
+## peercoinconsensus

-The purpose of this library is to make the verification functionality that is critical to Sumcoin's consensus available to other applications, e.g. to language bindings.
+The purpose of this library is to make the verification functionality that is critical to Peercoin's consensus available to other applications, e.g. to language bindings.

 ### API

 The interface is defined in the C header `bitcoinconsensus.h` located in  `src/script/bitcoinconsensus.h`.

 #### Version

-`bitcoinconsensus_version` returns an `unsigned int` with the API version *(currently `1`)*.
+`bitcoinconsensus_version` returns an `unsigned int` with the API version *(currently at an experimental `0`)*.

 #### Script Validation